georgeblack12/teamProject/README.md

 Within /src/main/java/com/project/cavallo we have the following packages:

-- controller:
+- controller: Package used to get JSONs sent from the client and either store them in the database or send a JSON back to the client

-- dao:
+- dao: Package used to make the queries and insert values into the connected database.

-- domain:
+- domain: Package containing classes where each class is used to make objects of the JSONs sent between the frontend and backend.
+These classes are to be used in the controller package.

-- service:
+- service: Package used to help with the Logging in of a User to the website.